 A large format color printer in the back of the room allows students to print large-scale design plans up to 42 inches wide.

-Students have access to the lab 24 hours a day, seven days a week with their Eagle Access Cards.
+Students have access to the lab from 6:00 AM to 12:00 AM, seven days a week with their Eagle Access Cards.

 The lab is located in the lower level of the Arts Center.